AustinBoyuJiang/ArtifAI/README.md

 ## Development Log

+**2023-09-10***
-**2023-09-10** | Project Inception.
+Project Inception.

+**2023-09-18**
-**2023-09-18** | Achieved successful extraction of image URLs from ArtStation through advanced web crawling techniques.
+* Achieved successful extraction of image URLs from ArtStation through advanced web crawling techniques.

+**2023-10-31**
-**2023-10-31** | Executed proficient image retrieval from designated URLs and pioneered the implementation of a local JSON database for meticulous tracking and future utilization.
+* Executed proficient image retrieval from designated URLs, ensuring efficient and accurate data acquisition.

+* Pioneered the implementation of a local JSON database, establishing a robust system for meticulous tracking and future utilization of collected data.

-**2023-11-09** | Reformatted the JSON file and reorganized the entire structure of the data collection program.
+**2023-11-09**
+* Undertook a comprehensive reformatting of the JSON file to enhance data structure and readability.

+* Executed a thorough reorganization of the data collection program, aiming for increased efficiency and user-friendliness.

+**2023-11-12**
+* Standardized image sizes to 256x256 for optimal balance between detail retention and computational efficiency.

+* Established train_size or training_size as variable names for the training-to-testing data ratio.

+* Explored various image storage formats and decided on using the .npy format for its efficiency in machine learning operations.

 ## Ongoing Tasks